 These are just a few of the most common capacitor materials.
 The choice of capacitor material will depend on the specific requirements of the application, including factors such as capacitance range, voltage rating, temperature range, stability, and cost.

 Selecting the right capacitor for a specific application involves considering a variety of factors, including capacitance, voltage rating, temperature range, frequency range, size, and cost.
-Here are some general guidelines for selecting capacitors:
+Here are some general guidelines to bulk buy capacitors:

 Capacitance: Determine the required capacitance based on the needs of the application.
 This can be done by calculating the required capacitance from the circuit's time constants or by consulting the manufacturer's datasheet.